stgeorgeshurstville/bulletin/_docs/prayer.md

    - [Write your own prayer]

 **Mission Partners**

-**1. Hoi-Yea Shea in Japan**
-Summary of January newsletter - please write your prayer around these points
+**1. Hoi-Yea Shea in Japan**: Summary of January newsletter - please write your prayer around these points
     - Give thanks for the Christmas lunch and concert- for the joy in sharing the gospel and the open and meaningful discussions shared
     - Praise God for the opportunity to share the Christmas story at an after school childcare that Hoi-Yan volunteers at
     - Pray for Hoi-Yan to be disciplined, setting aside time to reflect on the past year and to seek God’s wisdom for the year ahead

-**2. Berkeley Life Centre**
-General info:
-Berkeley Life Centre desires to see Jesus Christ transforming lives to transform a community.
+**2. Berkeley Life Centre**: General info - Berkeley Life Centre desires to see Jesus Christ transforming lives to transform a community.
 They minister in the south coast in an area where many people are from a low socioeconomic background.
 People are coming to faith and the church is making a positive impact.

 **Church Ministries**
 - **CanCare**